 Anne Lamott is the author of seven novels including, Hard Laughter, Rosie, Joe Jones, Blue Shoe, All New People, Crooked Little Heart, and Imperfect Birds.
 She has also written several bestselling books of nonfiction, including, Operating Instructions, an account of life as a single mother during her son’s first year followed by Some Assembly Required: A Journal of My Son's First Son, and a writing guide; Bird by Bird: Some Instructions on Writing and Life.
 She has also authored three collections of autobiographical essays on faith; Traveling Mercies: Some Thoughts on Faith, Plan B: Further Thoughts on Faith, and Grace (Eventually): Thoughts on Faith.
 In her book of non-fiction, Help, Thanks, Wow: The Three Essential Prayers, Ms. Lamott gives us three prayers to assist us in trying times.
 Her book Stitches; A Handbook on Meaning, Hope and Repair, is an honest, funny book about how to make sense of life’s chaos.
 In 2014 she also wrote a book of essays called Small Victories: Spotting Improbable Moments of Grace.
-Her next book will be about mercy and is titled Hallelujah Anyway; Rediscovering Mercy.
+Her newest book, Hallelujah Anyway; Rediscovering Mercy.
 She is currently working on her next book tentatively called Dearest (Fall 2018).

 Lamott has been honored with a Guggenheim Fellowship, and has taught at UC Davis, as well as at writing conferences across the country.
 Academy Award-winning filmmaker Freida Mock has made a documentary on Lamott, entitled “Bird by Bird with Annie” (1999).
 Anne Lamott has also been inducted into the California Hall of Fame.